-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): The identified younger person and younger person/high zero-car household areas (dark blue / light blue) shown within this Area of Concern had four (4) reported vehicle crashes involving a bicyclist or pedestrian in 2013; no fatalities.
-All four (4) occurred on arterials or collectors.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): The identified younger person and younger person/high zero-car household areas (dark blue / light blue) shown within this Area of Concern had seventeen (17) reported vehicle crashes involving a bicyclist or pedestrian in 2013; no fatalities.
+Fifteen (15) of the seventeen (17) occurred on arterials or collectors.